Lasairfhíona (name)

 Lasairfhíona (/ga/), is an Irish language feminine given name.
 The name means "wine flame" or "flame of wine" as it derives from the Irish words lasair meaning "flame" and fhíona, the lenited genitive form of fíon meaning "wine".
 The "fh" combination is silent in Irish and spelling variations of this name also include Lasairíona.

-Bearers of the name
+People

-Some eleven bearers of the name are found in the extant Irish annals - three of these bear the surname Ní Conchobair (or a variant spelling).
+There are eleven individuals recorded with the name in the extant Irish annals - three of these sharing the surname Ní Conchobair (or a variant spelling).
 The earliest example is found under the year 1239 in the Annals of Connacht.

 The name was still widely in use in the 1920s in Ireland when Reverend Woulfe compiled his book "Irish Names and Surnames".
 It continues to be used today, such as by the singer Lasairfhíona.
 However, the name is not widespread and has not featured in the Central Statistics Office lists of baby names since searchable records since 1964 (years where less than three children with the same name are born are not included in the statistics for privacy reasons).